Webmail

 These and other professional activities I have been involved with are described in my CV (ps, pdf).

 But what I'm most proud of are my sweet girls.
-Laura is a sophomore student at Nathan Hale High School, where she enjoys playing junior-varsity basketball.
-Juliana is a freshman/sophomore at the Eller College of Management of the UA, and is a state and national (and former world) record-holder weight lifter: see pictures of her first (Alki Beach, August 2003) and second (Las Vegas, December 2003) world-record lifts.
+Laura is now an engineering student at the University of Washington, while Juliana, a former world-record weight lifter, works and lives with me in Tucson.
 My parents, Theodorus van Kolck and Odette Lourencao van Kolck, were psychologists, which perhaps explains something about me.
-With the help Rob Timmermans, Ruud Cornelisse, and Paul Bonke, I have traced my branch of the Van Kolck family back to the 1500s.
+The Lorenzon family comes from Negrisia in Ponte di Piave near Treviso.
+With the help Rob Timmermans, Ruud Cornelisse, and Paul Bonke, I have traced my branch of the Van Kolck family back to the 1500s in the Duffelt near Nijmegen.

 Next is a list of links I find useful: